MooersLab/pymolsnips/README.md

 <h3 name="espresso"> Espresso (Mac) </h3>

-[Espresso](https://espressoapp.com/)is a proprietary test editor for the Mac.
+[Espresso](https://espressoapp.com/) is a proprietary test editor for the Mac.
-It is for those users who made a text editor that has a GUI that looks like a native Mac app.
+It is for those users who desire a text editor that has a GUI that looks like a native Mac app.
 The snippets are stored in a single xml file.